 Ryder Cup 2023: Date, venue, format and schedule for Rome

-Luke Donald at a press event in Florida - Ryder Cup 2023: Date, venue, format and schedule - Mike Ehrmann/Getty Images
+Rory McIlroy playing at the 2022 Italian Open - Ryder Cup 2023: Date, venue, format and schedule

 What is the Ryder Cup?

-One of the most-watched sporting events in the world, the Ryder Cup is distinctive for putting athletes from an individual sport in a team environment.
+One of the most-watched sporting events in the world, the Ryder Cup is distinctive for inserting competitors from an individual sport into a team environment.
+Aside from the golf, the team dynamics and relationships have made for compelling viewing.

 Amateur golfer and businessman Samuel Ryder conceived the idea of a match between British and American professionals, with the inaugural Ryder Cup played in Massachusetts in 1927.